 uniformly in $L \in\mathbb Z^d\times\mathbb R$, in $(n,k_n)$ as above, and in $h$ such that $\text{supp}(\widehat h)\subset B(0,R)$ and $\Vert\widehat h\Vert_{Lipschitz}\le R$, where $g_{d+1}$ is the density for the $(d+1)$-dimensional Gaussian in Lemma~\ref{lem:clt}.\\ \end{lemma} This result is proved in Section~\ref{sec:proofjMLLT}.
-The scheme of this proof follows the one of the MLLT established in~\cite[Theorem 2.2]{PeneTerhesiu21} but there are at least two main differences.
-First, here we need to obtain a Joint LLT, which is different from ~\cite[Theorem 2.2]{PeneTerhesiu21}, which obtains LLT with error terms for the cell change function.
-The new ingredients needed to deal with the Joint LLT (with error) are summarized in Section~\ref{sec:proofjCLT}.
-Moreover, the error term obtained therein is not sharp enough for the present purposes.
+The scheme of its proof follows the one of the MLLT established in~\cite[Theorem 2.2]{PeneTerhesiu21} but there are at least two main differences.
+First, here we need to obtain a Joint MLLT, which is different from ~\cite[Theorem 2.2]{PeneTerhesiu21} which was a MLLT with error terms for the cell change function.
+The new ingredients needed to deal with the Joint MLLT (with error) are summarized in Section~\ref{sec:proofjCLT}.
+Second, the error term obtained in~\cite{PeneTerhesiu21} is not sharp enough for the present purposes.
 To establish Lemma~\ref{lem:jointllt0}, we need to be much more careful with the error terms all throughout the proof and this requires entirely new estimates, all obtained in Section~\ref{sec:proofjMLLT}.

 A consequence of Lemma~\ref{lem:jointllt0} is \begin{cor} Under the assumptions of Lemma~\ref{lem:jointllt0}, then

 \end{cor} \begin{proof} We observe that

 and we apply Lemma~\ref{lem:jointllt0} to the two terms of the right hand side of the above equality, since $\Vert\widehat\Psi_{2k_n}\Vert_{L^1(\mu)}=\mathcal O(k_n)$, the function $\widehat\Psi$ being integrable. \end{proof}